trappar/you-should/README.md

-U Should Be...
+You Should...
 ============

-#### Playing guitar! :)
+#### Play guitar! :)

-A service that aims to take the guesswork out of learning new skills.
+A service that helps you make decisions based on your priorities, while keeping things fresh.

 This repository is currently a work in progress and is non-functional.